 We told you a little above how to avoid bank fees around the world (by choosing the right bank before leaving) but we didn't really explain how we managed our money while travelling.
 Well, there's nothing really wicked about it;)

 - If possible, leave with a Visa card and a Mastercard (and do not keep them in the same place;)).
-Don't forget to change your 6-digit codes to 4-digit codes to avoid any problems with some distributors.we also used our paypal account a lot to make online payments without always having to fill in our bank details.
+Don't forget to change your 6-digit codes to 4-digit codes to avoid any problems with some cashing machine.
+We also used our paypal account a lot to make online payments without always having to fill in our bank details.

 - When you make online payments on a wifi you don't know, it is always better to use a VPN to secure your connection.